Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Conclusion

 Air India has established its position as India’s largest and most effective air carrier on all fronts, according to the extensive studies done and information gathered.
-Their service is up to date and relevant, serving millions of passengers on a regular basis.
+Their service is up-to-date and relevant, serving millions of passengers on a regular basis.

 They aggressively position themselves in the market using a variety of promotional tactics, including campaigns and social media, to keep consumers informed about future packages and more.
 Consumers see their low prices as a competitive advantage and selling feature.
 Overall, their marketing and commercial tactics have been effective in propelling them to new heights while remaining innovative.

 Thank you for reading!
-We hope you found this case study useful and learnt about Air India’s Marketing Strategies and Presence.
-If you did, be sure to share, comment and check out more of our blogs!
+We hope you found this case study useful and learned about Air India’s Marketing Strategies and Presence.
+If you want to have a look at the case study of the LG brand, here you go.If you did, be sure to share, comment, and check out more of our blogs!
 To get started in this field, have a look at IIDE’s Free Masterclass on Digital Marketing.

 Share post via